Geomatys/planet_crs_registry/data/README.md

 python gml_generator.py
 ```

-When running the script, you will be prompted two parameters:
+When running the script, you will be prompted a few parameters:
+* **Apache SIS**
+  * If you have local installation of Apache SIS in the same directory as the script, with the format `apache-sis-1.4`, this Apache SIS will be used for GML generation.
+  * Otherwise, you will be prompted the directory to a local installation of Apache SIS.
+  * If you don't have local installation, Apache SIS will automatically be downloaded (~12 MB).
+Note: Apache SIS directory will be deleted once the script is completed.
 * **Remove all existing GML files:** Whether you want to remove all GML files in the output directory.
 This can be useful to make sure you do not keep previously-generated GML files.
 * **Override existing GML files:** Whether you want to override existing GML files if they already exist.

-*Note: The prompt is not displayed if the output directory is empty.*
+*Note: The last two prompts are not displayed if the output directory is empty.*

 There will be a warning: `AVERTISSEMENT: La variable environnementale « SIS_DATA » n'est pas définie.` This references a variable used by the EPSG extension (for Apache SIS), which is not needed for IAU CRS.
 You can safely ignore that warning.

-GML files are generated in the `_GENERATED_GML_PATH` variable (default: `gml` directory).
+GML files are generated in the `gml` directory.